Wildlife Research and Conservation 2023

 Conference banquet on Sunday, 10th September

 The conference banquet will take place on 10th September, 18:30 - 23:30 at the restaurant "Eierschale Dahlem".
-Enjoy a delicious vegetarian buffet and chat with colleagues in a relaxed atmosphere.

 The conference banquet is not included in the registration fee.
 Tickets can be booked during registration for the conference.
 You are welcome to also book a ticket for an accompanying person.